jordanalexandermeyer/product/spec/pages/product_creation_page/features/convert/steps.md

-# Product steps
+# Convert steps

 ## Purpose

-The purpose of the product steps is to allow the user to supply all the product config details.
+The purpose of the Convert steps is to allow the user to supply all the product config details.

 ## Implementation